-How many of us struggle because we fail to make decisions, or we rely on other people’s judgment?
-It would be good if we could make, even accept our own choices.
+How many of us struggle because we fail to understand how to make a choice and therefore a decision, or we rely on other people’s judgment of our choices?
+It would be good if we could make a choice.

-Once we learn how to make choices, we’re likely to respond in appropriate ways so that we initially get to make our choices.
-It’s a confidence thing, but as adults we should be making our own choices and when we do, we need to be happy with the choices we make.
+Once we learn how to make choices, we’re likely to respond in appropriate ways so that we can make a decision.
+It’s a confidence thing, but as adults we need to be happy with the choices we make.

-Judgments are made based on our choices, but our judgments can sometimes interfere with what then becomes our reality, usually because the choices we’ve made aren’t choices we’re happy with.
-We need to be accepting of both our choices and judgments.
-It’s fine to accept other people’s choices, so long as their choices comply with our wants and needs.
+Judgments are made based on our choices, but judgments can sometimes then interfere with what becomes our reality, usually because the choice we’ve made isn’t a choice we’re happy with.
+It’s fine to accept another person’s choice, just so long as their choice complies with our wants and needs.

 I also believe that making a choice on what we’re not interested in or don’t want, is often easier than making a choice on what we do want.
-We tend to worry about making the right choice, so we put off making a final decision on our choice, but if we’re looking to make a choice and we’re thinking about it, then that is the right choice.
+We tend to worry more about making the right choice on something we want in case it doesn’t work out.

-Either way, we must take away the stress, eliminate what we think can’t work having weighed up the pros and cons and allow ourselves to finally make a choice.
+Either way, we must take away the stress, by weighing up the pros and cons and then declare our choice.